Zmohamed6991/Expense-Tracker/README.md

  - Challenge 1: Ensuring that expenses do not exceed the remaining salary, and handling cases where users input incorrect data.
  - Solution 1: Implemented data validation using Gin’s bind JSON and custom error handling to provide clear error messages and maintain data consistency.

- - Challenge 2: To prevent errors, users must input their monthly salary before entering expenses.
+ - Challenge 2: Users must input their monthly salary before entering expenses to prevent errors.
  - Solution 2: Implemented a check for salary requirements before inputting expenses.
 An error will be displayed if expenses are entered first.

 Results and Impact: